 One of the key indicators of a great company is customer satisfaction.
 One of the groups that track complaints against insurance companies is the National Association of Insurance Commissioners.
 The NAIC keeps a complaint index and a score of less than one means the company has received fewer than expected complaints.

 No company can satisfy everyone all the time, but it is helpful to know if they receive more than average.

-In the most recent compiled data from 2019, the received a 1.00 which suggests average complaints.
-But what is more amazing is that in 2017 & 2018 their Medicare Supplement unit had no complaints, and only 1 in 2019.
+In the most recent compiled data from 2019, they received a 1.00 which suggests average complaints.
+But what is more amazing is that in 2017 & 2018 their Medicare Supplement unit had no complaints and only 1 in 2019.
 That’s pretty remarkable considering they have over 300,000 policyholders.

 J.D.
 Power, the national company that measures customer satisfaction, ranked Humana as third overall for their Medicare products.
 They scored 806 points out of 1000.

 Here are a couple of reviews from Humana’s customers: